kubernetes/website/content/en/blog/_posts/2018-05-25-Airflow-Kubernetes-Operator.md

 # So when will I be able to use this?

- While this branch is still in the early stages, we hope to see it released for wide release in the next few months.
+ While this feature is still in the early stages, we hope to see it released for wide release in the next few months.

 # Get Involved